 Piano playing was seen as highly desirable accomplishment for middle and upper class women (like cooking and sewing).
 For them, the piano was an integral part of domestic activity, including the courting ritual.
 There was a clear distinction between amateurs (mostly women) who performed in the home and public performers (mostly men).
 In the 1800s, separate competitions were held for men and women in the Paris Conservatoire – women were expected to be dignified, feminine and graceful, and were warned by Karl Czerny and others not to play certain types of repertoire.
 Direct comparisons with men were not welcomed.
 A Czech company did market a smaller keyboard for ‘ladies’.

 The current keyboard size dates back to about 1880, not long after the time when Liszt and others were actively involved with manufacturers.
 Notable exceptions since then include a smaller keyboard (with narrower keys) specially made by Steinway & Sons for Josef Hofmann early last century.
-Evidence provided by Steinway Hamburg to Prof Dr Christoph Wagner (founder and director of the Hanover Institute of Music Physiology, 1974-1993) in 1986 states that the Hofmann keyboard was 3.5 cm narrower than normal.
-This means an octave width of 16 cm: 0.5 cm less than normal.
-Copies of the original letter to Dr Wagner, and an English translation, are available at the bottom of this page.
-For further comments about this keyboard in relation to Hofmann's hand span, go to: http://www.paskpiano.org/need-for-narrower-keys.html
+Written evidence provided by Steinway Hamburg to Prof Dr Christoph Wagner (founder and director of the Hanover Institute of Music Physiology, 1974-1993) in 1986 states that the Hofmann keyboard was 3.5 cm narrower than normal.
+This means an octave width of 16 cm (6.3 inches), 0.5 cm less than normal.
+Copies of this original letter (in German) and and English translation are available here: http://smallpianokeyboards.org/wp-content/uploads/2019/03/Steinway-letter-to-ChWagner_Hofmann-keyboard_1986_original.pdf and: http://smallpianokeyboards.org/wp-content/uploads/2019/03/Steinway_Wagner_Hofmann-keyboard_1986_engl2017.pdf.
+For further comments about these keyboards in relation to Hofmann’s hand span, go to: http://paskpiano.org/keyboard-history/

 Other changes during the 19th and 20th centuries include the use of cast iron frames which led to an increase in string tension resulting in heavier and deeper action, the lengths of keys, the height of blacks over whites, and the vertical dip of the black and white keys.
 As the piano evolved, the need for standardisation increased as pianists (professional and amateur) started to travel outside their own communities, hence the ‘one size fits all’ approach that has prevailed over the last century.